Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 1. logging in to an admin account from your regular account
 1. running a command as your regular user with temporary admin powers

 We call this *privilege elevation* or *elevating your privileges*.
 Only regular user accounts that belong to the system's administrator group can do this.
-The name of the admin group changes depending on the distribution of Linux; for CentOS, it's the **wheel** group.
+The name of the admin group changes depending on the distribution of Linux; for Ubuntu, it's the **sudo** group.
 The first user account you created as part of your VM installation was automatically added to this group as part of the Azure VM deployment process.

 Let's go through a few examples.